slroberts/next-invoicing-payment-reminder-v2/README.md

 ## Key Insights

 Engaging with the tools used throughout this project has provided a robust learning experience.
-I've gained proficiency in secure database management, streamlined email functionality through SendGrid, and efficiently handled online payments, specifically with Stripe.
+I've gained proficiency in secure database management, streamlined email functionality through Resend, and efficiently handled online payments, specifically with Stripe.
 The intricacies of password security and user authentication, employing bcrypt and cookies, added an interesting layer to the learning process.
 Utilizing EJS for dynamic email templates proved effective, and Tailwind CSS simplified styling tasks.
 TypeScript played a crucial role in maintaining code integrity.
 Cypress served as a reliable testing tool, ensuring the reliability of the codebase.
 Simplifying CSS for different browsers was facilitated by Autoprefixer and PostCSS.
 Additionally, tools addressing JavaScript Object Signing and Encryption, class names, and text encoding enriched my understanding.
 In summary, this hands-on experience has solidified my foundation across various facets of modern web development.

 ## Installation